 You only have 10 days in California to call the DMV to request a hearing.
 This includes weekends.
 Not doing so could result in losing your license.
 You will need to call a specific DMV office depending on where you were arrested.

-STEP 5: REVIEW THE POLICE REPORT WITH YOUR ATTORNEY
+STEP 5: REVIEW THE POLICE REPORT WITH YOUR DUI ATTORNEY

 The police report will detail the arresting officer’s reasoning.
 This includes why you were stopped, your driving pattern, your sobriety test results, your blood or breath test results, and your physical appearance.